chimikoo/chimikoo/README.md

 Here are some of the projects I've been working on recently:

 - Project 1: [MAT Project DCI](https://github.com/chimikoo/DCI_final_MAT)
-  - A brief description of the project and your role.
+  - My first website ever made.
+Using simple HTML, CSS and Javascript along with some libarys.

 Feel free to explore my GitHub repositories to see more of my work!